Ashipa41/Python-Data-Analysis-Machine-learning-Projects/Breast_Cancer_Detection_Classification/README.md

 ## 🎯 **Conclusion**
 This project demonstrates the potential of **machine learning** in breast cancer detection.
 With appropriate **feature selection, normalization, dimensionality reduction, and model tuning**, ML algorithms can deliver highly accurate classification results.

+📝 Author

+Developed by Paul

+For any inquiries, feel free to reach out!